Boundedness questions for Calabi-Yau threefolds: Preliminaries

-Another crucial tool that we shall constantly use is the formula for how the cubic form and the linear form $c_2$ transform under flops from one minimal model to another.
-This is explained in \cite{WilGW}, where it is observed that by locally deforming the complex structure in a neighbourhood of the exceptional locus of the Type I contraction, we may reduce down to the case of a disjoint set of $(-1, -1)$-curves, which may not necessarily be achievable by a global complex deformation of $X$ (although will be achievable by an almost complex deformation).
-The idea behind this claim may be found on page 679 of \cite{FrSR}: the contraction of a connected component $Z$ of the exceptional locus is a cDV (compound Du Val) singularity, for which we can take a Stein neighbourhood $\bar U$, with corresponding open set $U \supset Z $ in $X$.
-A general hyperplane section of $\bar U$ is then a rational double point $Y_0$, and we have a holomorphic map $g : \Delta \to \hbox{Def}\, Y_0$ to the versal deformation space of the singularity.
+The idea behind this reduction may be found on page 679 of \cite{FrSR}: the contraction of a connected component $Z$ of the exceptional locus is a cDV (compound Du Val) singularity, for which we can take a Stein neighbourhood $\bar U$, with corresponding open set $U \supset Z $ in $X$.
+A generic section of $\bar U$ through the singularity is then a rational double point $Y_0$, and we have a holomorphic map $g : \Delta \to \hbox{Def}\, Y_0$ to the versal deformation space of the singularity.
 Pulling back the flat family to $U$, we have a partial resolution $X_0$ of $Y_0$ and $g$ lifts to a holomorphic map $f : \Delta \to \hbox{Def}\, X_0$, the versal deformation space of the partial resolution, where there is a natural morphism $\pi : \hbox{Def}\, X_0 \to \hbox{\rm Def}\, Y_0$.